SWLK/SWLK.github.io/docs/_posts/2021-08-12-My-Keyboards-and-QMK.md

 I've also created keymaps for the [MayPad](https://github.com/SWLK/qmk_firmware/tree/dev_branch/keyboards/keyhive/maypad) and [Navi10](https://github.com/SWLK/qmk_firmware/tree/dev_branch/keyboards/navi10).

+All of my changes are made to dev_branch:
 + Kyria
 	+ There are changes made to the keyboard level `rules.mk` file
 	+ My keymap is found within the SWLK folder within the `keymaps` directory